Akwesasne: Geography

 Akwesasne territory incorporates part of the St. Lawrence River, the mouths of the Raquette and St. Regis rivers, and a number of islands in these three rivers.
 The eastern border of the southern portion is formed by the St. Regis River.
-The territory is divided between north–south by the Canada–United States border.
+The territory is divided north–south by the Canada–United States border.
 The northern portion is further divided by the Canadian provincial boundary between Ontario to the west and Quebec to the east.

 The Three Nations Crossing connects Kawehno:ke (Cornwall Island, Ontario) to the City of Cornwall in the north and Rooseveltown, New York in the south.

 Because of the St. Lawrence River to the north, New York State, United States, to the south, and the absence of a road link to the rest of Quebec, to the east, the Quebec portion of the Akwesasne reserve is a practical exclave claimed by Canada.
 To travel by land from Tsi Snaihne (Snye or Chenail, Quebec) or Kana:takon (Saint Regis, Quebec) to elsewhere in Canada, one must drive through New York State.
-In Canada, the territory within Ontario is called the Akwesasne 59 Indian Reserve, and the territory within Quebec is called the Akwesasne Indian Reserve.
+In Canada, the territory within Ontario is called the Akwesasne 59 Indian Reserve, and the territory within Quebec is called the Akwesasne 15 Indian Reserve.

 In the U.S. state of New York, the territory of Akwesasne coincides with what is called the federally recognized St. Regis Mohawk Reservation.
 This portion of Akwesasne is bisected by New York State Route 37.
 This major state highway in the North Country of New York, extends for 127.4 mi on an east–west axis.